-The idea to restore the observatory atop the Kemper Hall Conference Center started on a bicycle ride in the mid 2000′s.
-Carthage College Professor of Physics and Astronomy Doug Arion passed Kemper Center almost daily on his bicycle commute to work, and decided to approach Kemper about the possibility of using the observatory for Carthage astronomy classes, as the a location for one on the Carthage College campus was unsuitable due to the amount of ambient light there.
-An exploratory committee was then formed to look in to the restoration and modernization of the facility.
+The idea to restore the observatory atop the Kemper Hall Conference Center started on a bicycle ride in the mid 2000’s.
+Carthage College Professor of Physics and Astronomy Doug Arion passed Kemper Center almost daily on his bicycle commute to work and decided to approach Kemper about the possibility of using the observatory for Carthage astronomy classes because the location for one on the Carthage College campus was unsuitable due to the amount of ambient light there.
+An exploratory committee was then formed to look into the restoration and modernization of the facility.

 Kemper Board Member Clarence Griffin then approached Carthage College President Greg Campbell about bringing the project to fruition, and they then added the County of Kenosha as a partner in the undertaking.
 It was agreed that Kenosha County would contribute the seed money for the project, Carthage College would provide and manage the mechanical and technical equipment and facilities, and Kemper Center would oversee the construction of the new facility and fund the administrative costs of the project.
 A classroom for the Carthage astronomy students and a control room for the new, automated telescope were also included in the proposal.